 Next, calculate the annual amount of units to be purchased through QIT by multiplying the monthly units by 12.
 For example, 115 units multiplied by 12 months equals 1,380 annual units to be purchased through QIT.
 Subtract this amount from the total authorization to determine the units to be authorized on the adjusted Form H1700-1, Individual Service Plan (Pg.
 1).
 For example, 1,400 units minus 1,380 equals 20 units of PAS to enter on the adjusted ISP.

-After determining the amount of copayment to be paid to the service provider(s), the managed care organization discusses the copayment with the applicant or member and the trustee of the trust.
-After explaining the requirements, the applicant or member, his responsible party and the trustee must sign Form 1578.
-A copy of the signed agreement is given to the applicant or member and/or his responsible party and the trustee.
+After determining the amount of copayment to be paid to the service provider(s), the managed care organization (MCO) discusses the copayment with the applicant or member and the trustee of the trust.
+After explaining the requirements, the applicant, member or authorized representative (AR) and the trustee must sign Form 1578.
+A copy of the signed agreement is given to the applicant, member and/or AR and the trustee.

 Services cannot begin until Form 1578 is signed, indicating the applicant's or member's agreement to pay the required copayment.
 A copy of Form 1578 is sent to the service provider(s) along with the ISP.
 If an applicant or member refuses to sign the adjusted ISP or the copayment agreement, services are denied for failure to pay the required copayment.